 Immigrant Kitchens is the blog of professional cook Lindsay Sterling chronicling her adventures in the kitchens of local immigrants.

-Urbanspoon Portland has an impressive collection of Porltand restaurant reviews from critics, food bloggers, and Urbanspoon users.
+Urbanspoon Portland has an impressive collection of restaurant reviews by critics, food bloggers, and Urbanspoon users.

 Food Events, Groups, + Classes

 Cultivating Community‘s mission is to strengthen communities by growing food, preparing youth leaders and new farmers, and promoting social and environmental justice.
-They run several neighborhood farm stands in Portland.
+They connect Maine's newest Americans--primarily immigrants from East Africa and Central America--with the land, skills, and resources needed to start farm-based enterprises.

-Portland Food Map is a comprehensive guide to food and drink in Portland, with regular food news updates via RSS, a graphic map of Portland’s restaurants arranged by category, and an exhaustive list of all things food-related—from fish mongers to doughnut shops, Indian restaurants to food blogs.
+Portland Food Map is a comprehensive guide to food and drink in Portland, with regular food news updates, a map of Portland’s restaurants arranged by category, and an exhaustive list of all things food-related—from fish mongers to doughnut shops, Indian restaurants to food blogs.
 Stay up to date on what’s cooking in the Portland food scene with their events calendar.

 The Portland Permaculture Meetup Group has over 700 members of all ages, ranging from local foods enthusiasts to local resilience and sustainable living advocates.
 Group activities include potlucks, workshops—permaculture design, foraging, and cold-frame building are some recent topics—as well as lectures, discussions, and film screenings.

-Urban Farm Fermentory is a hub of creative fermentation located in an old reclaimed warehouse in the Bayside neighborhood.
-Beyond sauerkraut, pickles, and fermented beverages like cider and wine, here you will also find classes on everything from mushroom cultivation to composting.
+Urban Farm Fermentory is a hub of creative fermentation located in a reclaimed warehouse in East Bayside.
+Beyond fermented beverages like cider, mead, and kombucha, you will also find classes on everything from mushroom cultivation to composting.
+The Winter Farmers' Market is held at UFF from December to April.